Vencentlp/CarND-MPC-Project/README.md

 The waypoints received from simulator are transformed from map coordinate into car coordinate.
 Then I fitted the transformed points into a 3 order line.
 The coefficients are used to calculate the cte and epsi.

 ### 4.Model Predictive Control with Latency
-For the latency, i add the
+For the latency, i added it to the initial value to delay about 100ms.